ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

      - Scripts launched by the :term:`J-jobs`
    * - sorc
      - External source code used to build the Land DA System

-..
-COMMENT: Add later?
-   * - tests
+   * - versions
-     - Tests for baseline experiment configurations
+     - Contain run.ver and build.ver, which are files that get automatically sourced in order to track package versions at run and compile time respectively.

 .. _land-component: